AAHPM Leadership Forum: Ignite

 AAHPM Ignite is offered annually as a preconference program at the Annual Assembly, equipping hospice and palliative care team leaders with an understanding and recognition of one's strengths and limitations as a leader.

-Past AAHPM Ignite programs included half-day preconference programs equipping hospice and palliative care team leaders with an understanding and recognition of one's strengths and limitations as a leader.
-Read below to discover what users experienced during past Ignite programs.
+The 2019 AAHPM Ignite programs included half-day preconference programs equipping hospice and palliative care team leaders with an understanding and recognition of one's strengths as a leader and practical tips for early stage leaders.

 Using StrengthsFinder Leadership Strategies to Increase the Performance of You and Your Team in Palliative Care and Hospice Settings

 Christina Rowe, from The Collaborative LLC, led a session, Using StrengthsFinder Leadership Strategies to Increase the Performance of You and Your Team in Palliative Care and Hospice Settings.
 This session focused on utilizing a strengths-based approach to create consistent and positive outcomes to every day challenges in hospice and palliative care settings.
 Strengths are the unique combination of talents, knowledge, and skills that every person possesses.

 Participants completed a StrengthsFinder assessment which helped to identify personal strengths to focus on to become a more effective leader.
 They also learned how to develop these strengths in order to do what they do best every day.
 Research was presented demonstrating strengths-based methods heighten personal and team engagement, clearer communication, understanding, and overall productivity.
 Participants learned strategies and tactics for applying a strengths-based approach to individual and team challenges.